amjack0/amjack0/README.md

 </a>

 My name is Mujib Gouri.
 I am a mechatronics engineer.
 I am a robotics enthusiast and a programmer.
-Currently working with collaborative robots which involves motion and control along with Orocos and Robot Operating System(ROS).
+Currently working with collaborative and industrial robots which involves motion and control along with Orocos and Robot Operating System(ROS).